VanBur/VanBur_RESTApi/README.md

   Result:
     200 OK
 ```
 6) CheckView (GET method) - endpoint to get decrypted payload data from content with selected ID (int) with selected device name (string).
+Logic:
+- decode request JSON.
+If not valid - get error;
+- check struct as view content data.
+If not valid - get error;
+- check device if it set.
+If we don't have it in DB - get error;
+- go to DB and get payload, content_key and encryption_mode from current content_id and device name.
+If it failed - get error;
+- check that result from BD isn't null.
+If it's null - get error that user cant watch it;
+- check that our ecryption module can work with this encryption mode.
+If it can't - get error;
+- check payload to decryption.
+If we can't decrypt it - get error;
+- return HTTP 200 with decrypted data.
 Usage:
 ```
   host_address:port/view